Global South Studies Center Erfurt

 Relations, (Dis)Connections, Ruptures: On the Futurability of a Globalized World

-The Global South Studies Center Erfurt aims to bundle, facilitate and internationalize research on the Global South at University of Erfurt.
+The Global South Studies Center Erfurt aims to bundle, facilitate and internationalize research on the Global South at the University of Erfurt.
 The disciplines involved are Cultural, Social and Religious Studies, History, Theology, as well as Political and Communication Science.
 The geographical focus is on West Asia, South Asia, Africa and Latin America.
 In addition to the Near and Middle East, it also includes the (Global) East, i.e. the post-Soviet and postsocialist world, where the Center is also situated.
 These perspectives make it unique in Gemany.

 Global South Studies are a rather recent, vibrant and interdisciplinary research field.
 Global South is understood here in its relation to the Global North and Global East, as a relational concept.
 The term first appeared officially in world politics in 1980 with the report of Willy Brandt’s North-South Commission (1977-79), entitled North-South: A Programme for Survival, but "Global South" was used since the 1960s.